 Chances are, you or a loved one struggle profoundly with pornography.
-This isn’t a niche issue or only a problem outside the church.
+This isn’t a niche issue or only a problem outside of the church.
 A massive percentage of believers, both men and women, are addicted to pornography and masturbation.
 It affects nearly every marriage in some way.

-What is Pornography exactly?
+What is Pornography?

 Why Do People Love Porn?

 - Porn feels good – Porn is designed to prompt a reaction in you.
 When you view pornography, your heart races, your pupils dilate, and your body responds as though you're afraid or doing something wrong.
 The same endorphins released in sex are released when watching pornography.
-It grants all the “pleasure” of an extramarital affair, because that's what it is.
+It grants the “pleasure” of an extramarital affair because that's what it is.
 You are committing adultery by lusting after someone who isn’t your spouse.